conorsg/misc/lists.md

----
-layout: lists
-title: Lists
----

-_I am conflicted about the practice of curation, made ubiquitous and pushed to the extreme by the ease of the internet.
-However, I do believe in keeping records, and to this end I justify the following lists._

 ###Software I use###

  * [Notational Velocity](http://notational.net/) This is great, ultra-fast lightweight note taking software.
 I use it all the time, in class, in meetings, for planning.
 It's the best substitute for pen and paper.